mehmetgokkaya/drop-file-transfer/README.md

 * Your QR code, where you can share the instant link on the file transfer pages, will be automatically created by using google apis.
 * Each file will be deleted from the server once it is downloaded.
 * If desired, it will delete files older than 7 days (up to you) with the delete.php page (automatic deletion can be performed by creating a cronjop).
+* File upload and download will take place on the same page.
+If desired, it will be possible to send and receive files in return.

 # Screenshots